-Blockchain is a decentralized technology that has grown as fast as time passes, with a noticeable presence in the software industry.
+Blockchain is a decentralized technology that has grown as fast, with a noticeable presence in software.

-Let's read more about how to know what Blockchain applications offer to your Software Development.
+Let's read more about Blockchain applications in Software Development.

 Blockchain is a decentralized digital ledger technology or distributed database for safe and tamper-proof transactions.